 Packard also worked for McKinsey & Company and for Goldman Sachs in mergers and acquisitions.
 Packard has received the Education Industry Association's James P. Boyle Entrepreneurial Leadership Award, as well as the Ernst & Young Entrepreneur of the Year Award in the IT Services & Solutions category in Greater Washington.
 The University of Chicago's Booth School of Business named him a Distinguished Alumni, and he also received an Outstanding Leadership Award from the United States Distance Learning Association.
 He sits on the Digital Learning Council.
 Packard previously served on the Department of Defense's Education Advisory Committee.
 Packard has been featured on nationwide radio and television shows and magazines, including Bloomberg TV, Forbes, and the Washington Post to name a few.
 He holds a B.A. from the University of California at Berkeley and an M.B.A. from the University of Chicago, both with honours.

 Geoff held a number of senior management positions during the course of his 35 year business career, working with both the private and public sector.
 His involvement with Aurora began in 2013 when he was appointed as a Trustee and then chair of the Crawley Free School Trust (CFST) which established The Gatwick School and oversaw its opening in September 2014.
 Following the merger of CFST with Aurora Academies Trust (AAT) in 2016, Geoff was appointed as a Member of AAT where he is jointly responsible for assessing if the Board of Trustees is performing well and ensuring that the charitable object of the trust is being fulfilled.
-In addition to his role with Aurora, Geoff's voluntary work in the community includes chairing a local Citizens Advice organization, being a school governor, and tutoring pupils from disadvantaged backgrounds in GCSE Maths.
+In addition to his role with Aurora, Geoff's voluntary work in the community includes being a trustee of a local Citizens Advice organization, being a school governor, and tutoring pupils from disadvantaged backgrounds in GCSE Maths.